naa986/simple-youtube-embed/simple-youtube-embed/readme.txt

 1. Click "Install Now" and then hit the activate button

 == Frequently Asked Questions ==

+= Can I use this plugin to lazy load YouTube videos? =

+Yes.

 = Can I use this plugin to embed a YouTube video with High Quality Thumbnail? =